 Here are some of my must-visits around the cities of Chiang Mai, Chiang Rai and Pai.

 Chiang Mai, The Rose of the North

 Chiang Mai is the largest city in northern Thailand.
 Still, with a population of just under 130,000 people, this is a charming green town.

-But Chiang Mai is so much more than ancient temples and somehow is known as a caffeine capital of Asia.
+But Chiang Mai is so much more than ancient temples and somehow is known as the caffeine capital of Asia.
 The coffee venues themselves deserve a separate article.
 The aesthetically pleasing kind, where interior design and atmosphere are just as important as what’s on the menu.
-So wake up early, have a fantastic cup of ice cold, creamy coffee and a baking treat at the minimalist Baristro at Ping River.
-The loft style uses raw materials which emphasise the cement wall and the cool bare columns.
+So wake up early, have a fantastic cup of ice-cold, creamy coffee and a baking treat at the minimalist Baristro at Ping River.
+The loft-style uses raw materials which emphasise the cement wall and the cool bare columns.

 Then drive twenty minutes East and you'll soon find the larger-than-life MAIIAM Contemporary Art Museum, a modernist building that contrasts with the region's Buddhist architecture.
 Here, traditional arts and crafts meet the work of today's most acclaimed Thai artists.
 This is a side of Thailand that few have the chance to explore.

 For lunch head to the trendy Nimman area for some colourful dishes in Rustic and Blue cafe.
-What’s really special about the place is it’s locavore philosophy: seasonal produce and artisan foods reign supreme here, as evidenced in the presentation of dishes such as rosy eggs Benedict on croissant with beetroot hollandaise sauce, and and plenty of vegan smoothie bowl options heaped with fresh tropical fruit.
+What’s really special about the place is its locavore philosophy: seasonal produce and artisan foods reign supreme here, as evidenced in the presentation of dishes such as rosy eggs Benedict on a croissant with beetroot hollandaise sauce, and plenty of vegan smoothie bowl options heaped with fresh tropical fruit.

 Chiang Rai, an Imperial City